 The early capture of Akyab in 'Lightning' made Major General C. E. N. Lomax’s Indian 26th Division available for an attack on Ramree island some 70 miles (110 km) to the south.
 Ramree island is 50 miles (80 km) long with a maximum width of 20 miles (32 km), and its essentially flat terrain made it an obvious site for the establishment of airfields.
 A plan was ready by 2 January, when it was clear that the advance of the 14th Army advancing to the south along the Irrawaddy and Sittang rivers toward Rangoon would soon pass beyond the range of its air bases at Imphal and Agartala.
 Thus replacements at Chittagong, in Akyab and on Ramree island would be needed.

-On 14 January, the Indian 26th Division was ordered to attack Ramree on 21 January, as a Royal Marine detachment of Brigadier C. R. Hardy’s 3rd Commando Brigade occupied Cheduba island in 'Sankey'.
+On 14 January, Lomax’s Indian 26th Division was ordered to attack Ramree on 21 January, as a Royal Marine detachment of Brigadier C. R. Hardy’s 3rd Commando Brigade occupied Cheduba island in 'Sankey'.
 The Japanese garrison of Ramree comprised the 2/121st Regiment, under the command of Colonel Kanichi Nagazawa and part of Lieutenant General Shigesaburo Miyazaki’s 54th Division, with artillery and engineer detachments added so that the battalion could act as an independent force.

 The battle for Ramree island began with the 'Matador' (iii) amphibious assault to capture the strategically sited port of Kyaukpyu at the northern end of Ramree island and the airfield near this port, to the south of Akyab across Hunter’s Bay.
 The invasion force was led by three joint assault commanders, namely Captain E. W. Bush for the Royal Navy, Lomax for the army and Wing Commander H. Smith for the RAF.
-Reconnaissance on 14 January found that the Japanese forces were emplacing artillery in caves overlooking the landing beaches on Ramree island, and the Royal Navy assigned the battleship Queen Elizabeth, escort carrier Ameer, light cruiser Phoebe, destroyers Rapid, Napier, Norman and Pathfinder, and sloops Flamingo and Indian Kistna to escort and support the landing.
+Reconnaissance on 14 January found that the Japanese forces were emplacing artillery in caves overlooking the landing beaches on Ramree island, and the Royal Navy assigned the battleship Queen Elizabeth, the escort carrier Ameer, the light cruiser Phoebe, the destroyers Rapid, Napier, Norman and Pathfinder, and the sloops Flamingo and Indian Kistna to escort and support the landing.

 The large number of ships was intended to provide more firepower in support of the landing force.
 On 21 January, some 60 minutes before Brigadier R. C. Cotterell-Hill’s Indian 71st Brigade was scheduled to land, Queen Elizabeth opened fire with 69 rounds of 15-in (381-mm)-shell from her main battery, the fall of shot being spotted by aircraft from Ameer.
 Phoebe also joined the bombardment with her 5.25-in (133.4-mm) guns, along with Consolidated Liberator four-engined heavy bombers, North American Mitchell twin-engined medium bombers and Republic Thunderbolt single-engined fighter-bombers of the RAF’s No. 224 Group under the command of the Headquarters RAF Bengal and Burma.